curioustorvald/Terrarum/buildapp/instructions.md

 This process assumes that the game does NOT use the Java 9+ modules and every single required libraries are fat-jar'd (their contents extracted right into the Jar)

+The Linux Aarch64 runtime must be prepared on the actual ARM Linux session.

 Copy the runtimes to your workstation, rename the `bin/java` into `bin/Terrarum`, then `chmod -R +x` all of them.

 ### Packaging